gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 - The devices remember their last assigned IP and while reconnecting they ask the DHCP if they can reuse the last one if available

 ---
+### Can the IP address of a device change ?
+If yes, in what cases ?

+Yes, IP can change in following cases
+- IP address of a device can change if the device moves to a new network
+- It can also change in the same network in the following cases
+    - if the DHCP lease of the ip expired (24 hr)
+    - if the device is restarted or disconnected and reconnected
+        - usually it won't change if reconnected in few minutes
+    - if another device takes your old IP before you reconnect.
+    - if the router reboots or restarts or resets its lease tables

+---

 ### What is DHCP

 - DHCP stands for Dynamic Host Configuration Protocol